 where is the asset price volatility, is the continuous dividend yield, is the risk-free rate, and is the length of each time step in the trinomial tree (equal to the option's maturity divided by the number of time steps).

-The above probabilities derive from the application of the explicit finite-difference method to solve the Black–Scholes partial differential equation.
+The above probabilities derive from the application of the explicit finite-difference method to solve the Black–Scholes-Merton partial differential equation.
+The explicit finite-difference method is similar to the trinomial method, in that both provide an explicit formula for determining future states of the option process in terms of the current state.
 To make sure that all probabilities are in the interval (0,1), the condition should be satisfied.

 The trinomial model is considered to produce more accurate results than the binomial model when fewer time steps are modeled, and is therefore used when computational speed or resources may be an issue.